Trams in Sydney: Balmain

 The first steam tram to service Darling Street was in 1892.
 Ten years later the service was electrified.
 Services left the CBD via George Street and ran via George Street West (Now Broadway), Catherine Street, St Johns Road, Ross Street, in reservation to Crescent Street (now part of The Crescent).
 The line then crossed Johnstone Creek on a dedicated bridge before being on its own reservation where it rejoined street running along The Crescent.
 The line then traveled Commercial Road to Barnes Street and then Weston Road.
 The line turned into Darling Street to the terminus at Darling Street Wharf.

 A feature of this line was a counterweight dummy system that controlled and assisted trams on a steep single-line section of track near the terminus at Darling Street wharf.
 Due to the very steep incline at the bottom of the street, the trams used a complex 'dummy' / counterweight system constructed under the road surface.
 A 4-wheel 'dummy' car sat on the single-track at the top of the hill, connected via a large sheave under the track to the counterweight running on a narrow-gauge track in a tunnel under the road.

 A tram destined for the wharf would close-up to the dummy and push it down the steep hill (gradient 1 in 8), thus raising the counterweight and being assisted in braking.
 The tram was then assisted up the hill by the weight of the descending counterweight via the dummy.
-The dummy is behind car 2010 in the photograph below, and is on display at the Sydney Tramway Museum.
+The dummy is behind car 2010 in the photograph at right, and is on display at the Sydney Tramway Museum.
 The slot through which the dummy was fixed to the cable can be seen in that photograph.

 Circular Quay to Balmain tram services terminated at Gladstone Park for most of the life of the system.
 Darling Street wharf was the terminus for the cross suburban route to Canterbury.
 The Canterbury to Darling Street wharf service ceased in 1954.
 Until 1955, City to Balmain services continued to the wharf, when buses replaced trams between Gladstone Park and the wharf.
 Balmain services were closed with other western line services in November 1958.
 Transit Systems route 442 has since replaced the tram route.